selwynpolit/d9book/book/events.md

 ## Subscribe to a core event

-Here is an example which subscribes to the Kernel::REQUEST event.
-On each request, it checks to see if the site is in maintenance mode and redirects the user to another site if the site is in maintenance mode.
+Here is an example which subscribes to the `Kernel::REQUEST` event.
+On each request, it checks to see if the site is in maintenance mode, and if it is, it logs the event and redirects the user to www.nytimes.com.

 ::: tip Note
 You can use drush to generate the code for working on this module using `drush generate service:event-subscriber`